kryptogo/jobs/README.md

 - Familiar with distributed system
 - Experience with Kubernetes, Docker, DevOps, and CI/CD procedures
 - Passionate with new technologies

+#### Blockchain Researcher (Welcome MS-Ph.D candidate or Experienced researcher)

+**Responsibilities**：

+- The work of the blockchain researcher will involve the dissemination, internally and externally, of the results of such activities through publications, patents, seminars, and representing COBINHOOD at professional meetings, in professional organizations and universities.
+- Provide technical planning and support for initial blockchain product development

+**Requirements**：

+- Passionate about cryptocurrency and blockchain
+- PhD in computer science-related background with research record and commitment in one or more of the following areas:
+	- distributed systems and large-scale web applications
+	- performance modeling and analysis with focus on scalability
+	- cryptography, including asymmetric (pub/private key), symmetric, hash functions, encryption/signatures
+- Familiar with Blockchain technology or other distributed system
+- Understanding of P2P networking
+- Understanding of cryptographic principles
+- Understanding of various distributed consensus methodologies (Raft, Mining, PoS, Paxos, etc)

 #### Software Engineer - Security